Gosder Cherilus, former NFL player, accused of urinating on passenger on Delta flight from Boston to Dublin

 Gosder Cherilus arrested

-Cherilus, 40, of Wakefield, Massachusetts, will be arraigned Monday in East Boston District Court.
+Cherilus, 40, of Wakefield, Massachusetts, pleaded not guilty to interfering with the operation of an aircraft, disorderly conduct and resisting arrest at his arraignment Monday in East Boston District Court.
+He was released on $2,500 bail.

 Massachusetts State Police said they were called to Logan Airport in Boston around 2 a.m.
 Sunday after Delta flight 154 from Boston to Dublin, Ireland was returning to the airport.
 In a statement, police said the flight was diverted "because of an unruly passenger who urinated on another passenger on board."